cawfree/OpenChirp/README.md

 Each example contains a transmitter and receiver example.
 Additionally, the example projects are capable of listening to _themselves_, so there's no need for swapping between multiple devices whilst you're just testing stuff out.

 ## Dependencies
-The Chirp protocol uses the [Galois Transform](https://en.wikipedia.org/wiki/Galois_theory) to encode and append redundant symbols to the payload in order to counteract the effects of the lossy surrounding environment.
+The Chirp protocol uses the [Galois Transform](https://en.wikipedia.org/wiki/Galois_theory) and [Reed-Solomon Encoding](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) to encode and append redundant symbols to the payload in order to counteract the effects of the lossy surrounding environment using error correction.
 This is a complicated process, although luckily it's also a widely used one.
 This repository makes use of [`zxing-core`](https://github.com/zxing/zxing), which applies the `GenericGF` `class` that is used to encode and decode QR codes.

 tardosDSP